-Poirot seeks the killer of a woman many wanted dead: Hercule Poirot (David Suchet) accompanies an archaeological expedition searching for the skull of John the Baptist in the Syrian Desert.
-What the team actually finds is a more recent corpse: the body of Lady Boynton, wife of expedition leader Lord Boynton (Tim Curry, The Rocky Horror Picture Show).
+Hercule Poirot accompanies an archaeological expedition searching for the skull of John the Baptist in the Syrian Desert.
+What the team actually finds is a more recent corpse: the body of Lady Boynton, wife of expedition leader Lord Boynton.
 The woman had made many enemies during her life, and Poirot has no shortage of suspects.
 He digs through layers of history to discover who had motive enough to kill.

-Poirot tries to clear a woman framed for murder: Distressed young heiress Norma Restarick comes to see Hercule Poirot (David Suchet) about "a murder she might have committed."
-The detective consults an old acquaintance, crime novelist Ariadne Oliver (Zoe Wanamaker, My Family), who lives in the same building as the young woman and her two roommates.
-When Norma's childhood nanny is found dead, apparently by suicide, Poirot believes he has identified the victim.
-Next he must deduce the killer, while Norma's family fears for her sanity.
+Distressed young heiress Norma Restarick comes to see Hercule Poirot about “a murder she might have committed.”
+The detective consults an old acquaintance, crime novelist Ariadne Oliver, who lives in the same building as the young woman and her two roommates.
+When Norma’s childhood nanny is found dead, apparently by suicide, Poirot believes he has identified the victim.
+Next he must deduce the killer, while Norma’s family fears for her sanity.

-At the Meadowbank School, Miss Bulstrode (Harriet Walter, Atonement) counts girls from England's finest families among her young charges.
-And she treats them all as equals--even the royalty, like Princess Shaista of Ramat, a political refugee under constant threat from revolutionaries in her country.
-Yet, to the headmisstress's friend Hercule Poirot (David Suchet), the school seems a world in microcosm, full of "hopes, dreams, fears, and secrets."
-The famous detective delves into those secrets after a vicious murder shocks the students and staff.
-As the attacks escalate, he aims to find the perpetrator before more students leave and threated the school's survival.
+At the Meadowbank School, Miss Bulstrode counts girls from England’s finest families among her young charges.
+And she treats them all as equals even the royalty, like Princess Shaista of Ramat, a political refugee under constant threat from revolutionaries in her country.
+Yet, to the headmistress’s friend Hercule Poirot, the school seems a world in microcosm, full of “hopes, dreams, fears, and secrets.”

-When a jury convicts James Bentley (Joe Absolom, Vincent) for the murder of his landlady, even the police superintendent (Richard Hope, The Bill) believes they've got the wrong man.
-At the superintendent's behest, Hercule Poirot (David Suchet) begins a search for new evidence.
-He bumps into an old friend, mystery novelist Ariadne Oliver (Zoe Wanamaker, My Family), who lends her woman's intuition to the investigation.
-It seems that many of the victim's former employers have "a skeleton in the armoire," as Poirot puts it.
-But when an unknown assailant makes an attempt on the detective's life, the case takes on greater urgency.
+When a jury convicts James Bentley for the murder of his landlady, even the police superintendent believes they’ve got the wrong man.
+At the superintendent’s behest, Hercule Poirot begins a search for new evidence.
+He bumps into an old friend, mystery novelist Ariadne Oliver, who lends her woman’s intuition to the investigation.

 Agatha Christie's Poirot clip - starring David Suchet, Hugh Fraser, Phil Jackson, Pauline Moran, David Yelland, Zoe Wanamaker.